dcheng2022/rock-paper-scissors/README.md

 # rock-paper-scissors

 This is a simple JavaScript implementation of a grade-school classic "rock paper scissors" that runs on the browser console.
+Image credits to Invision Frame Studio.